-CCL Group are led by CEO Andy Archibald, former Head of the National Cyber Crime Unit who works under the stewardship of Chairman and former Head of the National Crime Agency, Keith Bristow.
+CCL Group are led by CEO Noel McMenamin, former Head of the West Midlands Regional Organised Crime Unit, who works under the stewardship of Chairman and former Head of the National Crime Agency, Keith Bristow.

 We pride ourselves on our investigative standards and ability to solve tomorrow’s problems today.